Every2/os/docs/cd.md

 && grub-mkrescue -o os.iso isodir
 ```

-If you get this error `Could not read from CD-ROM (code 0009) when
+If you receive the error `Could not read from CD-ROM (code 0009) when
-trying to boot the iso image in QEMU` install the `mtools` package.
+trying to boot the iso image in QEMU`, install the `mtools` and `grub-pc-bin` packages.

-In order to run in qemu run:
+To run in qemu, run:
 ```
 qemu-system-i386 -cdrom os.iso
 ```